 If you’re an indoor or outdoor runner you may have pain in your knee or hip from the same movement over and over again.
 If you’re a weightlifter, you may tweak a muscle or a joint during a lift.
 There are also the more serious injuries such as herniated discs and torn ligaments that you may have to contend with.
 So the question becomes, how do you contend with the injuries?

 When we’re talking sports related injuries first thing is to not ignore them.
 If you aren’t getting paid to play and you’re not a scholarship athlete, you still should never ignore an injury or pain.
 In order to help us manage our pain, there are a number of analgesic medications on the market.
 Medications like acetaminophen cover pain more than they help to address the issue.
 Ibuprofen helps reduce swelling but can have some negative side effects such as raising blood sugar levels and liver values over time.

 So, what can you take that helps you stay in the game and deal with the issue with possibly fewer side effects?
-Enter pure CBD oil.
-CBD for pain relief is something the science and medical community are researching, and many people are discovering on their own.
+Many organizations are trying to determine if pure CBD is an alternative.
+The science community is researching it but we still don't have any definitive answers.
 There’s so much buzz behind it that the professional Mixed Martial Arts fighting association, the UFC, has made it legal for its fighters to use it and is putting money into researching the effects of CBD.